titosanxez/rtiroutingservice-plugins/plugins/processors/pyprocessor/README.rst

 Processor Python API
 ********************

-A plug-in implementation of the Processor C/C++ API that provides a binding for the Python language.
+A Python binding for the Routing Service Processor API.
+Implemented as a native (C/C++) plug-in that provides the conversions to and from Python.

 Concept
 =======